-OTP Bank Plc. treats the development and maintenance of an advanced corporate governance system, conforming to Hungarian and international standards, as a key priority.
+OTP Bank Plc. (hereinafter: OTP Bank, Bank or Company) treats the development and maintenance of an advanced corporate governance system, conforming to Hungarian and international standards, as a key priority.
 A reliable governance system, accurate financial planning, responsible management and the appropriate control mechanisms are what form the basis for efficient and profitable operation.

-To this end, OTP Bank Plc. is continuously reviewing and developing its corporate governance practices.
+To this end, the Bank is continuously reviewing and developing its corporate governance practices.